fusion809/fusion809.github.io-old/_posts/PL/programming-languages.md

 **R** is an interpreted programming language designed for statistical computing, that was first developed in 1993 by two New Zealand programmers and statisticians and is now developed as part of the GNU Project.
 It is licensed under the GNU GPL.

 ### Ruby
 **Ruby** is a general-purpose, interpreted, programming language that is not as widely-used as C, C++, Java or Python, in my experience.
 The programs that are written in it, that I have experience with are two in number: [Jekyll](https://en.wikipedia.org/wiki/Jekyll_(software)) (the static site generator that powers this website) and [YaST2](https://en.wikipedia.org/wiki/YaST2) (the graphical package manager used by openSUSE).
+Ruby like Python has its own package manager too, [rubygems](https://rubygems.org/) that is invoked by the command `gem`.
+For example, to install Jekyll one may run:
+{% include coder.html line1="gem install jekyll" %}
 It is licensed under the permissive MIT License.

 ### Swift
 **Swift** is a general-purpose compiled programming language that is proprietary, although plans to make it open-source in the near future are apparently underway.
 Swift has features that are most similar to Objective-C, although it is considered faster, hence its name.
 The speed estimate is based on limited comparisons with Objective-C.